kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/81-organizing-routes.md

 # Organizing routes
+* Our router is currently inside `app.js`
+  - Now we'll take our router and put it inside its own location
+  - This will give us the ability to create a complex router without creating a real long `app.js` file
+  - We'll also break our components into their own files as well

+## New `routers` folder
+* Create `src/routes/AppRouter.js`
+  - Naming convention is same as a component because at the end of the day this file will export a react component
-* Make a folder to hold our routes
+* Make a folder to hold all our routes
 * It is a component but it is special
-    - We build it once and then never tuch it again (one-and-done)
+    - We aren't going to reuse this file, we will build it once and then never touch it again (one-and-done)
+    - We don't want to put it in the components folder because it is unique and deserve it's own folder

 `src/routers/AppRouter.js`